yykids/RDS-FOR-SQLSERVER/en/console-guide.md

 ![Server Dashboard 007](http://static.toastoven.net/prod_rds_mssql/server_dashboard_list_007.png)

 * ❶ Area 1 can be re-located with a drag & drop.
-1번 영역을 마우스로 드래그 & 드랍하여 위치를 변경할 수 있습니다.
-* ❷ To change the size, drag and drop the bottom right area.  우측 하단 영역을 마우스로 드래그 & 드랍하여 크기를 변경할 수 있습니다.
+* ❷ To change the size, drag and drop the bottom right area.
-* ❸ Charts can be removed. 추가된 차트를 제거할 수 있습니다.
+* ❸ Charts can be removed.